munichpavel/risk-ai-workshop/README.md

 ## Releases

-I follow a semantic-versioning-like convention for releases of `<workshop-year>.<minor>.<patch>`.
-For now, the `minor` value will be an incrementing integer; as the module being developed in this repo is not planned to be pushed to [pypi](https://pypi.org/), I won't be very strict, and will likely keep `minor` at 0 even if the api changes.
-If it looks like I would ever give more than one workshop a year, the `minor` value could be used for the month of the workshop.

 ### Process of creating a new workshop release

 If the release is for a new workshop year, then first manually change the version in the code-base to `<new-year>.0.0`.
 This release need not be a tagged release, as it is the same as the final release of the previous workshop in an earlier year.